To manage this complexity, version your API. Versioning helps us to iterate faster when the needed changes are identified in the APIs.

 A custom header (e.g. Accept-version) allows you to preserve your URIs between versions though it is effectively a duplicate of the content negotiation behavior implemented by the existing Accept header.

-In real world, an API is never going to be completely stable.
+In the real world, an API is never going to be completely stable.
 So it’s important how this change is managed.
-A well documented and gradual deprecation of API can be an acceptable practice for most of the APIs.